flytbase/apidoc/source/includes/navigation/access_request.md

 If this API is called with enable_access argument set to 'true', vehicle's mode is shifted to GUIDED/OFFBOARD mode internally.

-### API usage information:

-* access_request API MUST be called if you don't have any RC hooked with the vehicle.
-* It is safer to configure RC to communicate with the drone and send the vehicle to GUIDED/OFFBOARD mode instead of calling access_request command.
-* All navigation API's except 'disarm' requires that FlytOS's access to drone has been enabled.
-So before calling any setpoint / waypoint APIs, make sure to call this API, or send vehicle to GUIDED/OFFBOARD mode via RC.

 ###Parameters:

     Following parameters are applicable for onboard C++ and Python scripts.
 Scroll down for their counterparts in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.